jjensenral/imgex/README.md

 ## NAME

-  imgex - persist your collages of photos organised into windows
+  imgex - persist your collages of photos organised into (background) windows

 ## STATUS